AlirezaHossaini79/Hospital-Management/README.md

 the project includes following concepts in c++:

- object oriented programming
+1-> object oriented programming

- inheritance
+2-> inheritance

- encapsulation
+3-> encapsulation

- exception handling
+4-> exception handling

- dynamic arrays
+5-> dynamic arrays

- work with text files
+6-> work with text files

- eader files
+7-> header files

- you can see class diagram to check the main structure of program.
+** notice: you can see class diagram to check the main structure of program.